Page City Hall

-4. Keep the council advised of the financial condition and future needs of the city and make such recommendations as he may deem desirable.
+4. Keep the council advised of the financial condition and future needs of the city and make such recommendations as she may deem desirable.

 5. Recommend to the governing body a standard schedule of pay for each appointive office and position in the city service, including minimum, intermediate, and maximum rates.
 Authorize the payment of overtime pay for such employees as may work in excess of a normal work period.
 Such rates of pay and periods of work shall be in conformity with wages and salaries enacted by the city council.

-7. Consolidate or combine officers, positions, departments or units under his jurisdiction, with the approval of the council.
+7. Consolidate or combine officers, positions, departments or units under her jurisdiction, with the approval of the council.
 The manager may be the head of one or more departments.